 - downloading the signed documents.

-And when you got these points covered, you can save the money for your company and electronically sign the documents.
+And when you got these points covered, you can save the money for your company and electronically sign documents with your clients and employees.

 Kos Ovechko Oct 5, 2020Next article "Integration of PandaDoc into Python / Django Web Application" >>